Current USDA Regulations and Enforcement Fails Animals and Public

 Alan Green wrote Animal Underworld in 1999 which was, to my knowledge, the first documented expose on how it is that wild animals go from our nation’s most respected zoos into backyard cages, garages and basements as pets.
 His four year investigation culminated in the book that rocked the exotic animal industry in 1999 and validated much of what I suspected, but had not been able to prove.

-The animals being bought and sold in flea markets and livestock auctions were surplus Read More
+The animals being bought and sold in flea markets and livestock auctions were surplus animals from Read More

 New York Post feature on The Lizard King